Stephen Hendrie: Southend United

 On 29 June 2017 Hendrie returned to Southend United, signing a two-year contract.

 On 31 January 2018, Hendrie moved on loan to Motherwell until the end of the 2017–18 season.

 He was released by Southend at the end of the 2018–19 season.

 Kilmarnock

 In September 2019 he signed a one-year contract with Kilmarnock.
 He was released by the club at the end of the 2019–20 season.

 Morecambe

 On 1 August 2020, he signed a one-year deal with League Two club Morecambe, with manager Derek Adams calling him a "good fit" for the club.
 He was released by Morecambe at the end of the season, and was linked with a transfer to Bradford City, to join up with former Morecambe manager Derek Adams's new club.

 Partick Thistle

 Hendrie signed for Partick Thistle in September 2021.

 Queen of the South

 On 12 August 2022, after a short period without a club, Hendrie signed a one-year contract with Queen of the South.

 Return to Hamilton

 In June 2023 he returned to first club Hamilton Academical.
+In January 2026 he was appointed club captain.
+In July 2026 he was re-confirmed as club captain, and signed a new contract with the club, until 2028.